 Materia Music Publishing manages the music rights for Toby Fox’s UNDERTALE and DELTARUNE, and many other video game soundtracks.
 Our job is to help protect the rights of the original composers and copyright holders.
 We track the music on YouTube for analytical and credit purposes, to ensure that incorrect claims are fixed, and to prevent unlawful usage of the music.

-Claims are matched automatically within YouTube’s system, so there may occasionally be mistaken claims.
+Many claims are matched and created automatically within YouTube’s system, so there may occasionally be mistaken claims.
 We have to address any corrections or disputes ourselves, and we are a small team, so it can take time for us to resolve issues.
 We ask for your patience if you need our assistance.

 If you received a claim for a “Let’s Play”, speedrun, commentary, or other video that uses the original music alongside game footage, please feel free to dispute the claim, and we will investigate further.